MidnightRift/hifi/unpublishedScripts/marketplace/randomNumbers/readme.md

 ```

-This is an example of the requesting entites Messagesreceived so that it can process the requested methods results. (from bingo)
+This is an example of the requesting entities Messagesreceived so that it can process the requested methods results. (from bingo)

 ```javascript
     Messages.messageReceived.connect(function (channel, message, senderID) {